JHRobotics/softgpu/softgpu.md

 "SVGA_MEM_MAX"="700"
 ```

 Physical maximum is 1024 MB, around 800-900 should work.
 But be careful, more space is not equal to speed or stability.
+Note than in VMware software GMR can be less fragmented than in VirtualBox, note also that Windows 9x allocating continual physical space very ineffectively.

 ## Registry configuration